Top of the page

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Seek urgent, immediate medical care at the hospital if:

 If you have mild high blood pressure or mild pre-eclampsia, you may not have any symptoms.
 It's important to see a health professional regularly throughout your pregnancy.

 Symptoms such as heartburn or swelling in the legs and feet are normal during pregnancy.
 They usually aren't symptoms of pre-eclampsia.
-You can discuss these symptoms with your doctor or midwife at your next scheduled prenatal visit.
-But if swelling occurs along with other symptoms of pre-eclampsia, contact your doctor or midwife right away.
+You can discuss these symptoms with your healthcare provider or midwife at your next scheduled prenatal visit.
+But if swelling occurs along with other symptoms of pre-eclampsia, contact your healthcare provider or midwife right away.

 Tests commonly used include: